 It's been a long time since I've updated the About Us page.
 In September 2014, I was told, after a long fight with colon cancer, that the cancer had spread to other organs and was terminal.

 As of the first of the year 2015, John Esche, who has been with me for 14 years, has officially taken over as the new owner of Toy Trucks and More.
-John has become a good customer builder, and knows the business well.
-He has been accepted by client as well as other dealers, and I hope for future support for him.
+John has become a good custom builder, and knows the business well.
+He has been accepted by my clients as well as other dealers, and I hope for future support for him.